 A Legacy Through Film: Executive Order 9066

 Join us for a screening of two films from the Chicago-based Full Spectrum Features on Japanese American incarceration during World War II.
 Each uses a personal story to dramatize a different period of this history starting with the signing of Executive Order 9066, which authorized the relocation, to its present-day legacy for younger generations.
-A lively panel discussion follows the screening.
+A lively panel discussion moderated by Historian/ Director, Studs Terkel Center for Oral History Peter T. Alter follows the screening.
+A reception featuring traditional Japanese snacks and a cash bar follows the program.
 This program is presented in conjunction with the exhibition Race: Are We So Different?

 Light snacks included; cash bar available.